adap/flower/examples/custom-metrics/README.md

 # Flower Example using Custom Metrics

-This simple example demonstrate how to calculate custom metrics over multiple clients beyond the traditional ones available in the ML frameworks.
-In this case, it demonstrate the use of ready-available scikit-learn metrics: accuracy, recall, precision, and f1-score.
+This simple example demonstrates how to calculate custom metrics over multiple clients beyond the traditional ones available in the ML frameworks.
+In this case, it demonstrates the use of ready-available `scikit-learn` metrics: accuracy, recall, precision, and f1-score.

 Once both the test values (`y_test`) and the predictions (`y_pred`) are available on the client side (`client.py`), other metrics or custom ones are possible to be calculated.